adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 History has seen this script before, every regime of censorship has claimed to protect the public from harmful discourse.
 But no regime can have privileged, prior knowledge of what is true and good -- it can only know and uphold the approved narrative.
-This principle is the well-known, time tested basis of free speech; it is so well-known and time tested that it has become boring and has little hold on the minds of middle-managers.
+No one sould be fooled into thinking that censorship just because it is called safety, nor should anyone forget that it is an affront the basic workings of any liberal democracy.
+Yet society is being fooled; these prinicples of free speech are so well-known and time tested that it has become boring, and have thus lots their hold on the minds young people, their teachers and even of of middle-managers.

 What does have hold their attention is the censorship industry speaking language of web safety.
 There is a network of organisations in government,